Phazorknight/Cogito/docs/gettingstarted.rst

 Make sure that the Main Scene is set to ``res://addons/cogito/DemoScenes/COGITO_0_MainMenu.tscn``.
 This is not strictly necessary, but will make sure the Demo project runs as expected.

+**Initiatlizing the input map**

+If you have NOT made a copy of the whole project, but instead grabbed the addon from the AssetLib, your project might be missing the required input map settings.
+To easily get those, Cogito has a function that will reset/overwrite your input map settings to get you started.
+PLEASE NOTE: This will restart the editor without any prompts!

+1. Find ``CogitoSettings.tres`` under ``addons/cogito/``.
+2. If you select this resource, in the inspector, you find a group called **Danger Zone**
+3. There's a bool switch called ``Reset Project Input Map``
+4. If you're ready,Click the ``on`` checkbox, to reset the input map for your project.
+5. You need to manually restart your Godot project for the changes to take effect.

 Running the Demo scenes
 -----------------------